bsmith89/longev-mgen/doc/submission.md

 Mice were bred, housed, and treated as described in [@Harrison2014].
-Briefly, genetically heterogeneous UM-HET3 mice at each study site were produced by the four-way cross detailed in [@Miller2011].
+Briefly, genetically heterogeneous UM-HET3 mice at each study site were produced by the four-way cross between (BALB/cByJ x C57BL/6J) F1 mothers and (C3H/HeJ x DBA.2J) F1 fathers, as detailed in [@Miller2011].
-Mice were fed
-LabDiet 5LG6 (TestDiet Inc.) from weaning onwards.
+Mice were fed LabDiet 5LG6 (TestDiet Inc.) from weaning onwards.
 Starting at 8 months
 of age, mice randomly assigned to treatment were fed chow with 1,000 ppm ACA (Spectrum Chemical Manufacturing Corporation).
-Mice were housed 4
+Mice were housed 3
-males or 5 females to a cage.
+males or 4 females to a cage.
 Colonies were assessed for infectious agents every 3 months, and all tests were negative.